Masons Ruby & Sapphire Mine

 Picture

 Presently Mason's is only available for primitive campers.
-There is no running water outside of the stream (will definitely wake you up in the morning!)
+There is now running water at the mine shack.
 We offer 9 serene camping spots with fire pits in one of the quietest places you will ever stay.
+Remember to call ahead if you're camping and coming in after 5 PM.

 Picture